AKASHNEGI-github/Notes/DataBase-Management-System.md

 RDBMS stands for Relational Database Management Systems.
 It is a program that allows us to create, delete, and update a relational database.
 A Relational Database is a database system that stores and retrieves data in a tabular format organized in the form of rows and columns.
 It is a smaller subset of DBMS which was designed by E.F Codd in the 1970s.
 The major DBMSs like SQL, My-SQL, and ORACLE are all based on the principles of relational DBMS.

 ### What are the Advantages of DBMS
-**Data organization** : A DBMS allows for the organization and storage of data in a structured manner, making it easy to retrieve and query the data as needed. <br>
+- **Data organization** : A DBMS allows for the organization and storage of data in a structured manner, making it easy to retrieve and query the data as needed.
-**Data integrity** : A DBMS provides mechanisms for enforcing data integrity constraints, such as constraints on the values of data and access controls that restrict who can access the data. <br>
+- **Data integrity** : A DBMS provides mechanisms for enforcing data integrity constraints, such as constraints on the values of data and access controls that restrict who can access the data.
-**Concurrent access** : A DBMS provides mechanisms for controlling concurrent access to the database, to ensure that multiple users can access the data without conflicting with each other. <br>
+- **Concurrent access** : A DBMS provides mechanisms for controlling concurrent access to the database, to ensure that multiple users can access the data without conflicting with each other.
-**Data security** : A DBMS provides tools for managing the security of the data, such as controlling access to the data and encrypting sensitive data. <br>
+- **Data security** : A DBMS provides tools for managing the security of the data, such as controlling access to the data and encrypting sensitive data.
-**Backup and recovery** : A DBMS provides mechanisms for backing up and recovering the data in the event of a system failure. <br>
+- **Backup and recovery** : A DBMS provides mechanisms for backing up and recovering the data in the event of a system failure.
-**Data sharing** : A DBMS allows multiple users to access and share the same data, which can be useful in a collaborative work environment. <br>
+- **Data sharing** : A DBMS allows multiple users to access and share the same data, which can be useful in a collaborative work environment.

 ### What are the Dis-advantages of DBMS
 - **Complexity** : DBMS can be complex to set up and maintain, requiring specialized knowledge and skills.